-Handling your MacBook Set up your MacBook on a stable work surface that allows for adequate air circulation under and around the computer.
+Proper handling Set up your MacBook on a stable work surface that allows for adequate air circulation under and around the computer.
 Do not operate your MacBook on a pillow or other soft material, as the material can block the airflow vents.
 Never place anything over the keyboard when operating your MacBook.
 Never push objects into the ventilation openings.

 The bottom of your MacBook may become very warm during normal use.
-If your MacBook is on your lap and gets uncomfortably warm, remove it from your lap and place it on a stable work surface.
+If your MacBook is on your lap and gets uncomfortably warm, move it to a stable work surface.